l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

 	$ curl localhost:8080
 	Hello World

 This simple example should be sufficient to point out how fast it is to run a Docker container.
-The overhead of running `git clone` and `vertx run` inside a Docker container is umpercievable.
+The overhead of running `git clone` and `vertx run` inside a Docker container is unperceivable.

 But this was a elementary environment to setup.
 In real life environments a Docker-only configuration has some shortcomings Vagrant can help to address.